 With mobile apps that enable more efficient data collection, manufacturers can develop transactions that are customized specifically for their particular products and processes.
 For instance, manufacturing organizations can develop transactions that employees can use while picking items in inventory.
-With this in mind, companies can operate on wireless networks using mobile devices, such as smartphones, to transmit information in real time.
+With this in mind, companies can operate on wireless networks using mobile devices, such as smartphones, to transmit information in real-time.
 If there should ever be an issue with the wireless connection, the apps can continue capturing data and nothing will be lost.

-It's important to ensure that field workers are as productive as possible.
+It’s important to ensure that field workers are as productive as possible.
 Mobile data collection and apps used to support these processes help organizations see what each employee accomplishes on a daily basis.
 By integrating GPS technology and time stamps into all transactions that go through a mobile app into the ERP, manufacturing organizations can ensure critical information gets entered on time.
-It's important for these individuals perform their tasks quickly to ensure continuing functionality, especially for workers performing audits or maintenance on assets.
+It’s important for these individuals to perform their tasks quickly to ensure continuing functionality, especially for workers performing audits or maintenance on assets.